krispingal/DSA/docs/getting_started.rst

 Installation
 ------------
-Clone the git package, install all the dependencies by running the below:
+Clone the git package, install all the dependencies by running the below, preferrably within a virtual environment like `venv <https://docs.python.org/3/library/venv.html>`_.

 .. code-block:: bash